 I was blunt.
 I said I was obsessed with making it happen, but I didn’t want it to happen in Beirut, because the readership would be too small.
 I wanted New York.
 I said this half-jokingly, completely conscious that the mere suggestion of it was slightly ludicrous.
 But Cyril didn’t flinch.
 He’s one of those dreamer types, you see.
 He agreed.
 I told him we needed to stand for something though.
 Something big.
 I told him about my obsession with TCKs, with their inability to belong, and I wanted to start something where that was exactly what they could do: Belong.

 Gate37 has been a labour of love.
 It’s been slightly delayed, but then again, any project worth doing suffers a set-back or two.
 So, here’s the plan for Gate37, and how I hope you’ll be involved.
-It’s starting as this rough draft of a website, just so we can get the word out, and the proper website will roll out in a couple of months.
-In the meantime, we’ll be producing e-books, videos and digital writing.
+It’s starting as this rough draft of a website, and we’ll be producing e-books, videos and digital writing as we’re honing our voice.
 Does that make us a publishing company?
 Well, today, yes.
-Publishing has always been about the production and dissemination of information and culture, and there’s no reason why in 2013, our message can’t be relayed through a series of different mediums.
+Publishing has always been about the production and dissemination of information and culture, and there’s no reason why in 2014, our message can’t be relayed through a series of different mediums.
 The story is same, whether its coming through your eyes, or your ears, or your gut.
 The story is the same.